leanprover-community/lean-update/README.md

 # Lean Update

 A GitHub Action that attempts to update Lean and dependencies of a Lean project.
+This is basically a fork of [oliver-butterley/lean-update](https://github.com/oliver-butterley/lean-update) but more feature-rich.

 ## Usage